Initiative, confidence, resilience and creativity are the traits employers are looking for in today’s rapidly changing world.

 Co-op students benefit from diverse opportunities at many different employers from a broad range of sectors and workplaces including public organizations, non-profit agencies and large corporations, to small businesses and entrepreneurial start-ups.

-With collaborations such as the Interior and Northern Work Integrated Learning Initiative, the Interdisciplinary Co-op program seeks to continue enhancing, broadening and exploring student learning experiences with regional community and industry partners.
+With collaborations such as the Interior and Northern Work Integrated Learning Initiative, the Interdisciplinary Co-op Education Program seeks to continue enhancing, broadening and exploring student learning experiences with regional community and industry partners.

 Interdisciplinary Co-op Education Program Admissions

-Applications for the Interdisciplinary Co-op Education Program 2022-2023 academic year are now closed.
+Applications to join the Interdisciplinary Co-op Education Program

 As a student, you gain experience and learn by doing while deepening your skills, creating new relationships, and strengthening your resiliency and confidence.